Code-Institute-Submissions/Adammcadam-local_events/readme.md

 > The ability for bands to add their merch stores to their cards

 > much stricter form validation

+> ability for bands and venues to advertise their gigs

 The following technologies were used in the design and build of this project.